Tolunaykns/React-Porftolio/README.md

-If you want to run the project please run npm i first then try :)
+If you want to run the project please run npm i before ng serve then try :)